AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 ## Version Support

 At a minimum, `@azure/msal-angular` will follow the [support schedule of the main Angular project](https://angular.io/guide/releases#support-policy-and-schedule).
-We may continue to support certain versions of Angular that are no under Active or LTS support from the main Angular project on a version-by-version basis, as defined below.
+We may continue to support certain versions of Angular that are not under Active or LTS support from the main Angular project on a version-by-version basis, as defined below.

 | MSAL Angular version | MSAL support status     | Supported Angular versions |
 |----------------------|-------------------------|----------------------------|